haiwen/seafile-admin-docs/manual/config/oauth.md

     ```
 === "Github"

+    !!! note
         For Github, `email` is not the unique identifier for an user, but `id` is in most cases, so we use `id` as settings example in our manual.
 As Seafile uses email to identify an unique user account for now, so we combine `id` and `OAUTH_PROVIDER_DOMAIN`, which is github.com in your case, to an email format string and then create this account if not exist.
-Change the setting as followings:

     ```python
     ENABLE_OAUTH = True